Wrichik1999/cadmus/src/en/Chapter-II/Part VII: Modifiers.md

 Static
 ------

 A `static` variable can be accessed without having to make an instance of the class.
-The same applies for methods
+The same applies for methods and even static nested classes.
+A static import allows to use static items without having to name their original class.